 I am Ivan Suvorov, and I am a doctoral candidate in economics at UNC-CH.
 My research interest sits in the interplay of health and labor supply.
 In my job market paper, I analyze how the extension of public disability insurance to the partially disabled in the US will change the longevity.
-I conclude this reform can extend the lives of tens of thousands of Americans by 5-15 years at a reasonable cost.
-Currently, I am on the job market.
+I conclude this reform can extend the lives of tens of thousands of Americans at a reasonable cost.

 University of North Carolina at Chapel Hill